Prunus salicina: Names

-Some names for this plant, in addition to Japanese or Chinese plum, are Willow-leaf cherry, Asian Plum, in English, Ameixa or Ameixa-japonesa in Portuguese, 李 li in Mandarin and Japanskt plommon in Swedish.
+Some names for this plant, in addition to Japanese or Chinese plum, are Willow-leaf cherry, Asian Plum, in English, Ameixa or Ameixa-japonesa in Portuguese, 李 lǐ in Mandarin and Japanskt plommon in Swedish.

-The genus, Prunus, comes from the Greek Prunum, meaning plum.
-The specific epithet, salicina, is derived from the Latin word for willow.
+The Latin genus name Prunus derives from the Ancient Greek προύνη (proúnē), meaning plum.
+The specific epithet, salicina, is derived from the Latin word for willow, since the leaves of Prunus salicina have a narrow, lanceolate, and taper-pointed shape, which is similar to the leaves of some willow species.